YvonneChen22/final_project/regression-analysis.md

 | perception_of_corruption     | -0.6583010 | 0.4600525 | -1.4309258 | 0.1541028 |
 | generosity                   |  2.0618730 | 0.4998157 |  4.1252665 | 0.0000555 |

-\#Multiple linear Regression for Happiness Score Prediction in Western Europe
+From 2015 to 2019, in Sub- Saharan African countries, variable “generosity” exhibited coefficient (2.0618730) with significant p-value (0.0000555) indicating that it had the most substantial impact on happiness score.
+Following this, variables “freedom to make life choice”, “social support” and “gdp per capita” also had essential impact on happiness score since they had relatively large coefficient and significant p-value(\<0.001).
+However, “health life expectancy” and “perception of corruption” did not appear to have significant p-value (\>0.05) indicating that they did not have significant impact on happiness score. \#Multiple linear Regression for Happiness Score Prediction in Western Europe

 ``` r
 west_europe = happiness_score|>